 '''

 release-date 2009-12-22 09:43 a.m.
-CEST
+CEST release-by Ask Solem

 '''

 - Fixed a possible race condition that could happen when storing/querying task results using the database backend. - Now has console script entry points in the setup.py file, so tools like zc.buildout will correctly install the programs celeryd and celeryinit.